 Luna continues to be a delight.
 In fact, this has probably my two favourite Luna moments of the series.
 First, when she comes onto the train with a pair of ridiculous glasses (meant for spotting "Wrackspurts").
 And then later on, to show her support for Gryffindor in the upcoming Quidditch match, she shows up wearing an equally ridiculous lion hat.
 They're both minor moments, but they do such a perfect job of showing you the one-of-a-kind person that Luna is.

 I really like Draco's development here too.
-This is where he makes the transition from simply being a petty bully and starts heading down a more sinister path.
+This is where he makes the transition from simply being a petty bully and starts heading down a more sinister path, ultimately becoming a tragic villain.
 Ironically, it's also the point when he becomes more sympathetic.
 You get the sense that, deep down, he didn't entirely consent to the path that was laid out for him, and that he's caught up in something far scarier and more dangerous than he has the stomach for.